 - Assist the individual in developing new coping strategies that reflect more realistic expectations.

 - Assist the individual in developing a support group.

 - Identify potential pitfalls and signs of relapse.

 - Prepare the individual for long-term recovery.

-If you or your loved one needs help, we are available 24/7 to discuss options for addiction treatment and long term recovery.
-Give us a call at .
+If you or your loved one needs help, we are available 24/7 to discuss options for addiction treatment and long-term recovery.
+Our compassionate clinical team at Desert Hope Treatment Center in Las Vegas delivers expert care.
+Give us a call at , or online.